Skip to main content

 The column header serves as the Swimlane's horizontal pivot.
 Unline Timelines, which have time as a fixed horizontal pivot, Swimlanes allow you to customize the horizontal pivot by selecting the field you want to use for the column header.

-Change the Swimlane time period
+Change the Swimlane header

 1. On the View navbar, click the Format icon.